accent/ServerlessBasicsWorkshop/README.md

 * [Google Cloud SDK](https://cloud.google.com/sdk/)
 * **Accounts in Azure, AWS and Google Cloud Platform**
 * samples will be in C# and JavaScript
-* Good mood
+* **Good mood**
-* Laptop, calculator or any other device when you can run the code will be useful
+* **Laptop, calculator or any other device when you can run the code will be useful**

 ## Additional Instructions
 ### GCP setup on Windows

 ## Workshop

-The workshop is divied into 3 parts - functions, containers (Docker) and storage solutions.
+The workshop is divided into 3 parts (from the hardest to the easiest) - containers (Docker), functions and storage solutions.

 ### Containers

+In this excercise we will create and deploy a Docker container with web service.
+We will check how containers scale automatically under the load.

 #### Azure

+Azure supports two way to handle containers (which scales automatically).

 ##### Container Instances

-##### WebApp for cointainers
+##### WebApp for containers

 #### AWS Fargate

-#### Compute Engine
+#### Google Compute Engine

+Unfortunately Google as the only one provider requires to organize the underlying resources (VMs) by yourself instead of deliver automated mechanism which would ensure scaling.

 ### Functions